mdarif551578/ronggriho-ui/README.md

 ## Style Guidelines

-The visual identity of Dhakai Threads is designed to be clean, modern, and trustworthy.
+The visual identity of Rong Griho is designed to be clean, modern, and trustworthy.

 -   **Primary Color**: `#1D4ED8` (A modern blue for trust and reliability).
 -   **Background Color**: `#E5E7EB` (A light-blue for a clean browsing experience).